Who are we?

 - disseminating key information, ensuring they have access to all the information, research, best practice, and funding opportunities they need;

 - being their voice to Government, ensuring that the contributions and needs of faith-based and community organisations are properly considered when policy is made.

 What have we achieved?

-In 2009, we were chosen to be one of the founding Partners of the Health and Care Voluntary Sector Strategic Partner Programme.
-As a Strategic Partner, we work with the Department of Health, NHS England, and Public Health England as the voice of faith in public health.
-With the support of the Programme, we’ve produced a series of reports and collections of case studies highlighting the varied contributions of faith-based and community organisations to different areas of public health.
+In 2009, we were chosen to be one of the founding partners of the Health and Care Voluntary Sector Strategic Partner Programme, now the VCSE Health and Wellbeing Alliance.
+As an Alliance partner, we work with the Department of Health, NHS England, and Public Health England as the voice of faith in public health.
+With the support of this programme, we’ve produced a series of reports and collections of case studies highlighting the varied contributions of faith-based and community organisations to different areas of public health.

-In 2013, we were one of six winners of a £6million competition run by the Department of Communities and Local Government, which had the aim of providing accessible, community-led English language teaching and promoting social cohesion.
-Thanks to this funding, we launched our Creative English programme—developed by our own Dr. Anne Smith in partnership with Queen Mary University—in 36 hubs across the country.
-Creative English continues to this day, having helped over 1,500 people so far learn conversational English through fun and engaging soap-opera style scenarios.
+In 2013, we were one of six winners of a £6million competition run by the Department of Communities and Local Government—now the Ministry of Housing, Communities and Local Government—which had the aim of providing accessible, community-led English language teaching and promoting social cohesion.
+Thanks to this funding, we launched our Creative English programme—developed by our own Dr. Anne Smith in partnership with Queen Mary University of London—which now runs in over 50 hubs across the country.
+Creative English has so far helped over 6,500 people so far learn conversational English through fun and engaging soap-opera style scenarios.